 In addition, each participant will design an individualized leadership plan, a wellness goal, and a real-world action project.
 For more information about the curriculum and key program components, please see the Program Overview.

 Kerry Secrest is committed to supporting women leaders.
-A leadership coach for individuals and organizations as well as a small business owner, Kerry facilitates national corporate courses for women in leadership, provides individual coaching for professional women, leads an annual women's retreat, and personally experiences the power of being in her own women's circle for more than 12 years.
+Through her business Watershed Coaching, LLC Kerry facilitates national corporate courses for women in leadership, provides individual coaching for professional women, leads an annual women's retreat, and personally experiences the power of being in her own women's circle for more than 12 years.
 Drawing on her extensive coaching experience, Kerry developed the Women's Leadership Circles of Vermont to support the flourishing of our most promising women leaders.
 In 2014, Kerry was appointed by Governor Peter Shumlin to the Vermont Commission on Women.

 There is a large body of research on women in leadership that highlights the gendered experience of power and responsibility in the workplace.
 The design of this program has been especially influenced by:

 - Centered Leadership - How Talented Women Thrive, Joanna Barsh, Susie Cranston, and Rebecca A. Craske

 - Standing at the Crossroads: Next Steps for High Achieving Women, Marian N. Ruderman and Patricia J. Ohlott